 We strengthened our presence and grew our network in Canada and around the world.
 At home, we surpassed 60 post-secondary educational institutions in CNDN, welcoming Nipissing University and the Southern Alberta Institute of Technology (SAIT) as our 60th post-secondary educational institution to the join the network as a member.
 We are also proud to announce that we have moved our head office to Montreal and forged a formal relationship with the Government of Québec to support the growing photonics and quantum sectors there.
-We expanded and opened a 60 Post-secondary new office in Ottawa - home to some of the nation's most institutions are innovative players - to provide support for research in now in CNDN microelectronics, photonics, and mechanical sensors (MEMS) and embedded systems.
+We expanded and opened a new office in Ottawa - home to some of the nation's most innovative players - to provide support for research in mow in CNDN microelectronics, photonics, and mechanical sensors (MEMS)